-The other thing I wanted to say is that Saleem was a part of the program [Address It?]
+[Address It?]
 It was a great program that was started and we used the course reader for the study group.
 After it was already approved I had to fight at [this prison] after it was already approved, to get it all over again, the eight course reader.

-Anything that is gonna help you grow, change, and connect with people, they are like no you can't have it, and it would be the most ridiculous reason.
-They don't want people to grow and transform.
-They don't want to give people the opportunity to change.
-We have to fight for that.
+Anything that is gonna help you grow, change, and connect with people, they are like no you can't have it, and it would be the most ridiculous reason as to why.
+And if you're concerned about people growing and transforming, if you're concerned about people really getting an opportunity to change, then we need to fight this.

 CHARLOTTE ROSEN: Thank you, Stevie.
-Saleem, did you want to quickly ...?
+Saleem, did you want to quickly respond?

-SALEEM HOLBROOK: Yeah, I just real quick wanted to touch on that or address it.
-First, I'm glad you had the chance to [think?
-00:47:23] that.
-I didn't know that you went through those courses, but we put those courses together because of the censorship we were going through in prison.
+SALEEM HOLBROOK: Yeah, I just real quick wanted to touch on that Address This.
+First, I'm glad you had the chance to take that right, and really I didn't know that you went through those courses, but we put those courses together because of the censorship we were going through in prison.
 We were not able to organize together.
 We weren't able to congregate together for political education.
 A lot of us were in solitary confinement or in another prison that we put this correspondence course together that was able to serve prisoners all across the state and get around the censorship.

 But, like I said, they're always going to come back.
-We had to fight and Stevie [unintelligible 00:47:57], but I'm really glad that you were able to take that.
+We had to fight and Stevie's continuing to fight, but I'm really glad that you were able to take that.
 But also, we talk a lot about prison censorship, but we should definitely uplift when prisoners get around it.
 That was the way of us getting around it and beating it.
 That was a way of us politicizing not just each other but our outside supporters.
 It was about relationship building all across the country.

 Actually, that was something that was really more local in Pennsylvania.
 When I see what Stevie and Charlotte are doing now with Study and Struggle, it's national, so it's really just great to see it explode larger.
-Whereas something like that we set out close to 13, 14 years ago.
-It was like 2010 was really when we were at SCI Greene, a supermax prison.
+Whereas something like that we set up close to 13, 14 years ago.
+It was like 2010 was really when we were at SCI-Greene, a supermax prison.

 Prisoners that were literally 100 yards from me, I could never see because that's how the prison was set up that we couldn't interact with each other, so we had to figure out a way that we could politically educate each other, correspond with each other, and dialog with each other.
 We had to actually go to people on the outside to have that material sent back into the prisons.

 CHARLOTTE ROSEN: Kim, I want to give you a chance to speak, but also, just noting that we have 10 minutes left on Zoom, so maybe, Kim, you want to jump in.
 Also, we'll go to Stevie next.
 But if both of you want to maybe talk a little bit about what folks can do, like some strategies, or that there's a responding and resisting and supporting people inside who are dealing with censorship, that would be great.
-Then we'll bring it back to Jess and make sure that we don't get cut off. [laughing] So, Kim, take it away.
+Then we'll bring it back to Jess and make sure that we don't get cut off.
+So, Kim, take it away.